At Bishop’s Waltham Junior School the health, safety and well-being of every child is our top priority.

 Year 3 will learn about life in Britain from the Stone Age to the Iron Age.
 They will then move on to study the impact of the Roman Empire on Britain.

-|Autumn Term||Summer Tem|
+|Autumn Term||Summer Term|

-|Stone Age to Iron Age||The Roman Empire|
+|Stone Age to Iron Age||The Roman Legacy|